koyeb/terraform-provider-koyeb/docs/resources/service.md

 Required:

 - `key` (String) The name of the environment variable

+Optional:

-- `value` (String, Sensitive) The value of the environment variable
+- `secret` (String, Sensitive) The secret name to use as the value of the environment variable
+- `value` (String) The value of the environment variable

 <a id="nestedblock--definition--git"></a>